aligent/aligent-graphql-mesh/docs/cache.md

 One of the big downsides of this cache method is clearing the cache.
 CloudFront doesn't have a way to clear cache for a single query, the only option we have is to clear all the GraphQL cache.
 This is due to how CloudFront cache invalidation works.
 You can only invalidate cache based on path.
 And as all GraphQL queries happen at the `/graphql` path, all of the cache will be cleared when invalidating.

-**CloudFront cache should be used for queries that return the same data for all users.** CloudFront cache should have a shorter TTL than application cache.
+**CloudFront cache should be used for queries that return the same data for all users.** CloudFront cache should have a shorter TTL than application cache due to having very limited control for invalidations.

 ### Redis